 I started working on this recipe when I was baking for Christmas and found a couple of bags of peanut butter chips leftover in my pantry from Halloween.
 I was looking for the bittersweet chocolate chunks, but the peanut butter chips were a welcome find!

-When I flipped one of the bags over, I saw a recipe for Peanut Butter Chocolate Cookies.
-I loved the idea–chocolate and peanut butter has always been one of my favorite combinations.
+When I flipped one of the bags over, I saw a recipe for cookies that combined a simple chocolate cookie dough with the peanut butter chips.
+I loved the idea–chocolate and peanut butter has always been one of my favorite flavor combinations.

 I noticed that the recipe had more total sugar than I typically use in a chocolate cookie base, and called for all granulated sugar instead of a mix of sugars.
 So, I decided to add the peanut butter chips to the dough for my Double Chocolate Cookies in lieu of chocolate chips.
 We loved the results.